 The main principles of the it’s standard are based on the general social responsibilities every entity must follow:

 - Respect for stakeholder interests

 - Respect for human rights

-The following are the core areas the ISO 26000 standard focuses on:
+The following are the core areas of this standard focuses on:

 - Organizational governance

 - Fair operating practices

 - Community involvement and development